benday-inc/git-repo-sync/README-for-nuget.md

 # gitreposync
 Do you have a gigantic sprawling mess of git repositories that you care about?
 Do you need to manage that sprawl on multiple machines?
-Need to set up your list of repos on new machine?
+Need to set up your list of repos on a new machine?

-This utility helps you
-to manage that mess.
+This utility helps you to manage that mess.

 ### Key features:
 - Quickly sync all your git repos or just a subset of your repos with a single command.
 The tool decides whether to do a 'git clone' or a 'git pull'
 - Use a config file to define all the git repos you care about
-- Take your existing mess of git repos and script all into a config file
+- Take your existing mess of git repos and script it all into a config file
 - Define categories of git repos in the config file
 - Mark git repos as a 'quick sync' repository
 - Quickly sync all your 'quick sync' repos